top of page

 Sustainability is about Quality.

 For those familiar with the writing of Wendell Berry, it becomes clear how industrial specialization, and subsequent exploitation, has displaced human connection with land, local culture, and community.
-More and more young folks of ambition would abandon their small family agricultural operations, seeking greater profit elsewhere in the world of specialization, but still retain an inherent capacity for quality derived primarily by care and nurture.
+More and more young folks of ambition would abandon their small family agricultural operations, seeking greater profit elsewhere in the world of specialization, but still retain an inherent capacity for quality that is derived primarily by care and nurture.
 But as expressed in the interview excerpt above, the intrinsic nature of that core value appears to be waning the further removed we become from land and place.
 As we divorce our connection to land, local culture, and community, we derive quality not organically to serve a purpose, but instead by quantity and to serve ourselves.

 That is where Ajna Stonescapes comes in.
 We are not accredited designers and are not landscape architects, though we do have those resources available in our network.
 We are, however, Landscape Service providers and Hardscapers that are obsessed with Quality in its fullest form.
-And that means that our drive for Quality in Landscaping must keep us accountable for our broader impact, must hold us environmentally responsible, and must encourage us to use holistic land management and/or sustainable methods whenever possible.
+And that means that our drive for Quality in Landscaping must hold us accountable to our broader impact, must hold us environmentally responsible, and must encourage us to use holistic land management and/or sustainable methods whenever possible.

 Sustainable Hardscaping